top of page

 1. Improved Pedestrian and Bicyclist Safety through targeted interventions

-2. Evidence-based policy Decisions leading to data-driven safety measures
+2. Evidence-based policy decisions leading to data-driven safety measures

 4. Improved design and infrastructure guided by empirical research would result in more reliable transportation networks.
 Enhanced predictability in traffic flows and reduced disruption due to crashes would benefit all road users.